icegoat9/picohaven2/docs/picohaven2_source_doc.md

 This file is internal development notes, see the [README](../README.md) for more of a game overview including where and how to play it.

 These are mostly notes-to-self, to make it easier to remember the big picture if I take a break from this project and come back to it months or years later (for example, for a sequel...).
 But perhaps they'll be useful to others who look into the source code.
-Fair warning-- I don't claim to be a software engineering expert, and I had to make many tradeoffs between code abstraction vs. pragmatically fitting desired features into the size constraints of the PICO-8 environment.
+Fair warning-- I don't claim to be a software engineering expert, and I had to make many tradeoffs between code abstraction vs. pragmatically fitting features into the size constraints of the PICO-8 environment via narrow good-enough solutions.

 PICOhaven 2 is a sequel to [PICOhaven](https://github.com/icegoat9/picohaven#readme), and adapts the same core "engine" built for that, with modest changes to add some new game features and strip out unused ones to make space.